Cheney able to stand after heart transplant surgery

-WASHINGTON (Reuters) - Former Vice President Dick Cheney is doing well after undergoing heart transplant surgery over the weekend, a spokeswoman for his family said on Monday.
+WASHINGTON, March 26 (Reuters) - Former U.S. Vice President Dick Cheney is doing well after undergoing heart transplant surgery over the weekend, a spokeswoman for his family said on Monday.

 The 71-year-old, who wielded considerable power as vice president during George W. Bush’s presidency from 2001 to 2009, was still in the intensive care unit at Inova Fairfax Hospital in Falls Church, Virginia.
 His wife and daughters were with him.